Why Your AI Infrastructure Isn’t as Ready as You Think

 Integration Is a Priority for AI Readiness

 Organizations increasingly recognize that scalable AI requires unified data architectures.
 38% of data leaders identify data integration as a key priority for improving data integrity in 2026.
+For Enterprise Architects, this signals a convergence moment: integration architecture is no longer a background concern — it is the foundation that determines whether AI initiatives succeed or stall.

 Leading organizations are aligning integration strategies with broader data integrity initiatives – connecting architecture decisions with data governance, data quality, and AI readiness efforts.